Arithmetic Sparsity and Obstructions in Weighted Projective Spaces: Preliminaries

-with $\zeta_K$ the Dedekind zeta function, $r_2$ the number of complex places, $D_K$ the discriminant, $\mu(K)$ the roots of unity, $C_K^\phi$ a sum over ideals and local conditions, and $\Vol_{\Nm}(B_\phi(1))$ the volume of a certain region associated to~$\phi$.
-When $K = \Q$ this result becomes
+where the constant $C$ involves the Dedekind zeta value $\zeta_K(Q)$, the discriminant and roots of unity of $K$, a volume $\Vol_{\Nm}(B_\phi(1))$, and a local factor $C_K^\phi$ given by a sum over ideals.
+For $K = \Q$ and $\phi$ the identity this recovers the asymptotic of \cite{deng1998}.